-- How will the focal point of the ticket office/window be replicated? - How will people summon help if staff are not there? - Will induction loop facilities be provided elsewhere on the station/concourse? - What mechanisms will exist to monitor instances where assistance is not provided and to investigate why it happened?
+- How will the focal point of the ticket office/window be replicated? - How will people summon help if staff are not there or immediately visible? - Will induction loop facilities be provided elsewhere on the station/concourse? - What mechanisms exist to monitor instances where assistance is not provided and to investigate why it happened?